Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 # Synechococcus-metabolic-modelling
-This archive contains code files and datasets utilized in the publication: "A hybrid multi-omic modeling and machine learning pipeline to identify adaptation mechanisms of cyanobacteria".
+This archive contains code files and data utilized in the publication: "A hybrid multi-omic modeling and machine learning pipeline to identify adaptation mechanisms of cyanobacteria".

 The `modelXML.xml` model file for the Synechococcus PCC 7002 was previously published in https://www.sciencedirect.com/science/article/abs/pii/S0960852416302747 and converted into .mat format for modelling - this is saved as `SynechococcusPCC7002.mat`